Exebit18/Exebit18.github.io/_posts/2018-02-01-AnacondaSetup.md

 3. Answer the prompts on the Introduction, Read Me and License screens.

-4. On the Destination Select screen, select Install for me only.
+4. On the Destination Select screen, select Install for me only.<br>
 	**NOTE:** If you get the error message “You cannot install Anaconda in this location,” reselect Install for me only.

 5. On the Installation Type screen, you may choose to install in another location.
 The standard install puts Anaconda in your home user directory (recommended)